 - 1. Log in to the SMC server via the console port or in SSH. - 2.
-Replace the files server.crt and server.key located in the folder /etc/certs/uiserver with your own certificates and private key - 3.
-Restart the server with the command nrestart fwadmin-server - or - - 1.
-Log in to the SMC server via the console port or in SSH. - 2.
+Replace the files server.crt and server.key located in the folder /etc/certs/uiserver with your own certificates and private key.
+The rights on the files must remain the same. - 3.
+Restart the server with the command nrestart fwadmin-server.

+- or -

+- 1. Log in to the SMC server via the console port or in SSH. - 2.
 Overwrite the environment variable FWADMIN_UI_SERVER_CERT_PATH in the file /data/config/fwadmin-env.conf.local with the path of the folder that contains your own certificate and private key. - 3.
-Restart the server with the command nrestart fwadmin-server certificate is self-signed.
+Restart the server with the command nrestart fwadmin-server.

-14.12.2 Reinitializing the certificate
+12.12.2 Reinitializing the certificate

-To revert to factory settings, use the command smc-gen-ui-cert.
+To revert to factory settings:

+1. Use the command smc-gen-autosigned-cert and enter the destination folder and the certificate subject.
 This command makes it possible to generate the SSL certificate presented to the web browser one more time.
-This
+This certificate is self-signed.